fntneves/laravel-transactional-events/README.md

 ## Known issues

-> Transactional events are not dispatched in tests.
+####Transactional events are not dispatched in tests.

-**This issue is fixed for Laravel 5.6.16+ (see [#23832](https://github.com/laravel/framework/pull/23832)).**<br/>
+**This issue is fixed for Laravel 5.6.16+ (see [#23832](https://github.com/laravel/framework/pull/23832)).**
-For previous versions, it is associated with the `RefreshDatabase` trait, namely when it uses database transactions to reset database after each test.
+For previous versions, it is associated with the `RefreshDatabase` or `DatabaseTransactions` trait, namely when it uses database transactions to reset database after each test.
-This package relies on events dispached when transactions begin/commit/rollback and as each is executed within a transaction that rollbacks when test finishes, the dispatched application events are never actually dispatched.
-In order to get the expected behavior, use the `Neves\Testing\RefreshDatabase` trait in your tests instead of the one originally provided by Laravel.
+This package relies on events dispached when transactions begin/commit/rollback and as each test is executed within a transaction that is rolled back when test finishes, the dispatched application events are never actually dispatched.
+In order to get the expected behavior, use the `Neves\Testing\RefreshDatabase` or `Neves\Testing\DatabaseTransactions` trait in your tests instead of the ones originally provided by Laravel.

 ## License
 This package is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).